sammarks/cloudformation-webm-mp4/README.md

 generated using the [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) APIs (which support H264 in WEBM format), to MP4 videos for broader consumption on mobile devices.

-Running `ffmpeg` inside Lambda to achieve this becomes immensely cheaper than using something like AWS' ElementalMedia services.
+Running a Docker container with `ffmpeg` installed inside AWS Fargate to achieve this becomes immensely cheaper than using something like AWS' ElementalMedia services because we're just doing a simple container change instead of re-encoding the video into a different codec, so we don't need the massive amount of CPU power something like AWS' ElementalMedia provides.

 [header-image]: https://raw.githubusercontent.com/sammarks/art/master/cloudformation-webm-mp4/header.jpg